Here is the next story blog excerpt for subscribers and you can read it online if you visit my webpage.

 Chapter Two – Transit

-Time for me to concentrate on the trip itinerary I thought as there isn’t much I can do to help Harry right now; this big white chunk of metal is going up into the sky now whether he is enjoying the experience or not.
+Time for me to concentrate on the trip itinerary I thought as there isn’t much I can do to help Harry right now; this big chunk of metal is going up into the sky now whether he is enjoying the experience or not.

 I watch as Harry’s face blends into an expression of surrender and relief.

-I show Harry the little map on the headrest of our seat that shows our tiny little plane flying over Australia’s coastline where it will eventually begin its long journey first to Dubai then our very first-holiday spot, London, England.
+I show Harry the little map on the headrest of our seat that shows our tiny little plane flying over Australia’s coastline, where it will eventually begin its long journey first to Dubai, then our very first-holiday spot, London, England.

 I accept a cup of tea from the air hostess, in practice of drinking a LOT of tea when we reach England and Harry sips his icy water.
 We discuss where we both want to go during our London stay.
-First, we would check in to our cheap but cheerful backpackers hostel.
+First, we would check in to our cheap but cheerful backpacker hostel.
 Then there is a short list of places we absolutely must see and get tourist-type photos taken of ourselves in silly stances.

 On our London wishlist is:

 - Eat proper English fish and chips in Hyde Park